Orthogonal Dualities of Dynamic Stochastic Higher Spin Vertex Models, using the Drinfeld Twister: Introduction

 \section{Introduction}

 } { Markov duality is a widely used tool in the theory of Markov processes, wherein an analysis of a Markov process is reduced to an analysis of a ``simpler'' Markov process.
-However, despite its ubiquity, discovering Markov duality is a ``black art''\cite{JK14}.
+However, despite its ubiquity, discovering Markov duality often remains something of a ``black art''\cite{JK14}.
 Over the last 30 years, starting with the seminal papers \cite{SS94,Schutz97}, researchers have developed an algebraic machinery to discover Markov duality in interacting particle systems. }

-{ In more recent years, there have been new developments on so--called ``dynamic'' models.
-Dynamic stochastic vertex models and dynamic ASEP were introduced by Borodin \cite{BOR17}, using the Felder--Varchenko elliptic quantum group.
-His result produced an contour integral formula for expectations of certain observables which resembled a duality result.
-Later work of \cite{BC20} proved that the observable is indeed a duality function between dynamic ASEP and usual ASEP, using direct calculations involving $q$--Hermite polynomials.
-Later work of Aggarwal \cite{AA18} applied fusion to produce dynamic stochastic higher spin vertex models with explicit formulas for the weights, and also produced contour integral formulas for expectations.
-An unusual feature of these dynamic models is that the one point marginals have scaling exponent $1/4$ and converge to a non--trivial random variable.
-(See also the SPDE work of \cite{CGM20} where the scaling limit occurs). }
+{ In more recent years, there have been new developments on so-called ``dynamic'' models.
+Dynamic stochastic vertex models and dynamic ASEP were introduced by Borodin \cite{BOR17}, using the Felder-Varchenko elliptic quantum group.
+His result produced a contour integral formula for expectations of certain observables which resembled a duality result.
+Subsequent work of \cite{BC20} proved that the observable is indeed a duality function between dynamic ASEP and usual ASEP, using direct calculations involving $q$-Hermite polynomials.
+Later work of Aggarwal \cite{AA18} applied fusion to produce dynamic stochastic higher spin vertex models with explicit formulas for the weights, and also produced contour integral formulas for expectations. }

-{ In this paper, the main probabilistic result is a duality for the dynamic stochastic higher spin vertex models, and Tracy--Widom fluctuations for the dynamic stochastic six vertex model.
-The duality functions are themselves vertex weights, which was an idea communicated to the authors by Michael Wheeler \cite{Michael2,Michael1} and William Mead \cite{William}. }
+{ In this paper, the main probabilistic result is a duality for the dynamic stochastic higher spin vertex models.
+The duality functions are themselves vertex weights, which originated from discussions with Michael Wheeler and William Mead (private communication). }

 { The proof utilizes algebraic machinery.
-In particular, the new ingredients are (1) the universal Drinfeld twister of the quantum group \(U_q(sl_2)\), in contrast to the use of the Felder--Varchecnko elliptic quantum group; and (2) calculations are done using the universal $R$--matrix rather than applying fusion.
+In particular, the new ingredients are (1) the universal Drinfeld twister of the quantum group \(U_q( \mathfrak{sl}_2)\), in contrast to the use of the Felder-Varchenko elliptic quantum group; and (2) calculations are done using the universal $R$-matrix rather than applying fusion.
 As far as we know, this is the first probabilistic application of the previous two tools.
-The algebraic methods are expected to apply to other Drinfeld--Jimbo quantum groups. }
+The algebraic methods are expected to apply to other Drinfeld-Jimbo quantum groups. }